|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed depression co-occurring with anxiety disorder.
+In the last section, we discussed depression co-occurring with anxiety disorder.
 We took a look at primary depression; primary anxiety disorder; and when both depression and anxiety disorder are primary.

-On this track, we will examine three types of phobias which result in anxiety: simple phobias; blood-injury phobias; and illness phobias
+In this section, we will examine three types of phobias which result in anxiety: simple phobias; blood-injury phobias; and illness phobias.

 In general, those clients with simple phobias do not seek treatment nor announce their fear unless it is encountered with the object.
 They remain emotionally balanced in all other circumstances.
 When such an encounter does occur, the client could begin to feel any number of symptoms related to anxiety such as shortness of breath, clammy hands, or dizziness.
 During such situations, many phobic clients will leave the room until they are assured that the object has been removed.
 Kari, a 24 year old client of mine, had a fear of spiders, a common animal phobia.